The Clean Air Act

 - extreme weather events that can lead to deaths, injuries, and stress-related illnesses.

 The EPA is now required to reduce global warming emissions under the Clean Air Act because they endanger public health.
-The agency has started to move forward to reduce these global warming pollution from cars, trucks, power plants, and other large industrial polluters (see Steps the EPA Must Take to Reduce Global Warming Emissions).
+The agency has started to move forward to reduce global warming pollution from power plants, cars, trucks, and other large industrial polluters.

 Attacks on the Clean Air Act